iCliniq Logo

 Conclusion:

-The nurses and clinicians, including physician assistants, nurse practitioners, and physicians, must educate patients about the dangers of consuming ackee fruit.
-Ensuring children and adults are not exposed to unripe ackee fruit is the safest approach to prevent morbidity and mortality.
+The best way to prevent ackee poisoning is to avoid consuming unripe ackee fruit and water in which the ackee fruit has been boiled.
+Nurses and clinicians, including physician assistants, nurse practitioners, and physicians, must educate patients about the dangers of consuming ackee fruit.
+Ensuring children and adults are not exposed to unripe ackee fruit is the safest approach to preventing morbidity and mortality.

 Frequently Asked Questions